alemart/surgescript/docs/reference/object.md

 `__invoke(functionName, paramsArray)`

-Invokes function `functionName`, passing the parameters specified in the [Array](array) `paramsArray`.
+Invokes function `functionName`, passing the parameters specified in `paramsArray`.
 Please note that the number of elements of `paramsArray` must be the same as the number of parameters required by the function to be invoked.

 *Available since:* SurgeScript 0.5.2

 *Arguments*

 * `functionName`: string.
 The name of the function to be called.
-* `paramsArray`: [Array](array).
+* `paramsArray`: [Array](array.md).
 The parameters to be passed to the function.

 *Returns*